hyperledger-archives/fabric/docs/Network Setup.md

 ### Launching the non-validating peer

-1. Find the IP address of your validating peer by running the following command
+1. Find the IP address of your validating peer by running the following command:
 ```
 docker inspect `docker ps -aq`  | grep IPAddress
 ```